flutter/website/animations/hero-animations/index.md

 Key information:

-* When the user taps the InkWell containing the source hero, the code creates a new MaterialPageRoute (in `onTap()`) and pushes it to the Navigator’s stack, triggering the animation.
+* When the user taps the InkWell containing the source hero, the code creates the destination route using MaterialPageRoute.
+  Pushing the destination route to the Navigator’s stack triggers the animation.
-* The Container positions the PhotoHero in the route's top-left corner, below the AppBar.
+* The Container positions the PhotoHero in the destinatin route's top-left corner, below the AppBar.
 * The `onTap()` method for the destination PhotoHero pops the Navigator’s stack, triggering the animation that flies the Hero back to the original route.